shimondoodkin/nodejs-autorestart/README.md

     cd /var/www
     ./nodejs.sh

-To make it work with upstart
+### To make it work with upstart  - run on boot
 Copy `nodejs.conf` to `/etc/init/``
+and modify it to point to nodejs.sh

 ### To use upstart you type :